 Incidentally, in 2017, the golden planet Saturn shines in the vicinity of Antares, as seen from around the world.

 So the red star Antares – the star near Mars and Saturn now – and the red star Aldebaran lie opposite one another on the great sphere of stars.
-In both the Northern and Southern Hemispheres, look for Antares and the planets Mars and Saturn as night begins.
+In both the Northern and Southern Hemispheres, look for Antares and the planet Saturn as night begins.
 Look south from the Northern Hemisphere.
 From the Southern Hemisphere, look northeast at nightfall – overhead around 9-10 p.m.
 That’s 9-10 p.m. local time, the time on your clock no matter where you are on the globe.

-Antares, Mars and Saturn will drift westward throughout the night.
+Antares and Saturn will drift westward throughout the night.
 After they set, look for the waning crescent moon and star Aldebaran to rise on July 19.